chirantangupta05/Job-Skill-Requirement-at-Google/README.md

 # Job-Skill-Requirement-at-Google
-This is an exploratory analysis of the Google Job Skills dataset from Kaggle.
-The dataset can be found here: https://www.kaggle.com/niyamatalmass/google-job-skills
+This is an exploratory analysis of the Google Job Skills dataset from Kaggle in R. The dataset can be found here: https://www.kaggle.com/niyamatalmass/google-job-skills

 The main focus of the work is an analysis of the data.
 The dataset initially has 7 columns: